Work-Based Learning

 Q: Is the student able to report to their worksite if they call in sick to school?

-A: No. If a student is too sick to attend school they should not report to their worksite.
+A: No. If a student is too sick to attend school they may not report to their worksite.

 Q: Do students still attend their worksite if school is closed?

 A: It depends.
-Work Experience and Co-op students are expected to attend their worksite if the roads are safe enough for travel.
-Custom Class and Class Extension students are not expected to attend their worksite if their home school is closed.
+Work Experience, Co-op & Class Extension students are expected to attend their worksite if the roads are safe enough for travel.
+Custom Class and Less Than Class Size students are not expected to attend their worksite if their home school is closed.

 Q: How do I apply?

-A: Apply through the LISD TECH Center application by checking box entitled "Custom Class-Veterinary Assistant" and complete application.
+A: Apply through the LISD TECH Center application by checking box titled "Custom Class-Veterinary Assistant" and complete application.

 Q: What are the requirements I need to meet to be accepted into the program?

-A: To be accepted into the screening process, students must have an overall GPA of 2.0 or better.
-Steps in the screening process also include a review of the student's high school attendance records, a review of the student's access to daily transportation, a review of the student's GPA in science-related courses, successful completion of sample homework, and successful completion of a summer job shadow at an LISD selected worksite.
+A: To be accepted into the screening process, students must have an overall GPA of 2.5 or better.
+Steps in the screening process also include a review of the student's high school attendance records, a review of the student's access to daily transportation, a review of the student's GPA in science-related courses, and successful completion of a summer job shadow at an LISD selected worksite.

 Q: What happens if there is not enough training sites identified for the number of students who apply?